Last updated on April 11th, 2023 at 01:22 pm

-You may be curious about buying a car at a public car auction, but are not sure where to even go or how to find auto auctions: Do not worry, there are actually many car auctions all around the United States that are open to the public for bidding on cars.
+You may be curious about buying a car at a public car auction, but are not sure where to even go or how to find auto auctions: Do not worry, there are actually many car auctions all around the United States that are open to the public for bidding on wholesale used cars.

 Find a public car auction near you and bid with confidence using the information below.
 Car auctions do not need to be intimidating to beginner bidders.
 They are actually quite fun and are easy with the help of auction staff to guide you through the car bidding process.
 There is also always the option to make an offer on an auction car and try to buy it outside of the auction(be sure to follow auction rules).

 Police Car Auctions vs Typical Public Car Auctions